Woody plant encroachment: Quantification and monitoring

 There is no static definition of what is considered woody encroachment, especially when encroachment of indigenous plants occurs.
 While it is simple to determine vegetation trends, e.g. an increase in woody plants over time, it is more complex to determine thresholds beyond which an area is to be considered as encroached.
 Various definitions as well as quantification and mapping methods have been developed.

 Data collection can typically involve mapping and morphological characterisation of trees and shrubs, phytosociological survey of permanent plots, grid-point intercept survey of permanent plots, line-intercept surveys along transects as well as allometric shrub measurements along transects.
 In Southern Africa, the BECVOL method (Biomass Estimates from Canopy Volume) finds frequent application.
 It determines Evapotranspiration Tree Equivalents (ETTE) per selected area.
 This data is used for comparison against climatic factors, especially annual rainfall, to determine whether the respective area has a higher number of woody plants than is considered sustainable.

 Remote sensing imagery is increasingly used to determine the extent of woody encroachment.
-Limitations of this methodology include difficulties to distinguish species and the inability to detect small shrubs.
+Reviews of remote-sensing approaches highlight a wide range of sensors and methods applied to quantify woody plant encroachment over time, while noting persistent challenges in distinguishing encroachment from other land-cover change.
+New spectral indices, such as one combining optical and radar features to separate shrub cover from co-occurring herbaceous vegetation in typical steppe grasslands, have also been developed to improve the accuracy of shrub cover estimation.
+Limitations of this methodology include difficulties in distinguishing species and the inability to detect small shrubs.
 Moreover, UAV (drone) based multispectral data and Lidar data are frequently used to quantify woody encroachment.
-The combination of colour-infrared aerial imagery and support-vector machines classification, can lead to high accuracy in identifying shrubs.
+The combination of colour-infrared aerial imagery and support-vector machines classification can lead to high accuracy in identifying shrubs.
 The probability of woody plant encroachment for the African continent has been mapped using GIS data and the variables precipitation, soil moisture and cattle density.
 An exclusive reliance on remote sensing data bears the risk of wrongly interpreting woody plant encroachment, e.g. as beneficial vegetation greening.
 Hyperspectral vegetation indices (HVIs) can be developed to accurately separate shrub cover from green vegetation.
 Google Earth images have been successfully used to analyse woody encroachment in South Africa.
 In Namibia, the so-called Bush Information System is based on synthetic-aperture radar satellite data.
 Satellite remote sensing is used to determine the effect of targeted plant removal in encroached areas.